Your first time with a designer

 There are, of course, ways to make some of it easier.
 I would like to share a few tips from my area of expertise in the hope of helping you out.

-My next series of blog posts will centre around some of the most frequently asked questions I get.
 I will be making some assumptions here: firstly, that as the owner of a startup you have no, or minimal, experience of having worked with a designer.
 Secondly, that you will (at some point) be needing the services of a designer, developer or other creative to market your business.
 You will want to get the best out of that relationship.
 If that sounds like you, read on.

 There are two extremely common questions I get asked in my role.
 How much will a logo cost me?
 And, how much do you charge for a website?